Skip to Main Content Skip to content

 Middle Paragraph: The middle paragraph will serve as your body paragraph.
 Here is where you will identify what the employer is looking for in a candidate and connect that to your own skills and experience to demonstrate that you are a strong candidate for the job.
 It is also good to set yourself apart from other candidates by including something unique about yourself, such as an anecdote about a time your skills helped you achieve a goal or solve a problem.

 Pro Tip: Remember to incorporate keywords and phrases from the job posting in your cover letter.
-Find out more at Indeed, The Balance Careers, and Resume.com
+Find out more at Indeed, or The Balance Careers.

 Third Paragraph: This will be the conclusion to your letter.
 Focus on another key achievement or skill that is relevant to the position, or expand on specific stories that display why you would be a good fit for the role.
 Invite the employer to contact you via the methods listed in the heading.
 Make sure you thank them for their time and end with your signature!